Skip to content

 Actions & Interactions

 Finally, our button would not be complete without assigning an action to it.
 Open the action panel and expand the action Type dropdown.
 This reveals a series of actions available.
 You will see that you can assign actions to go Back, Bookmark, Drill through, Page Navigation, Q&A, and Link to Web URL.
 In our case we will be using our button for page navigation.
 Select your chosen action, add a destination which will be applied to your button when its pressed and that's it you now have a fully working custom button in ready to use in your Power BI interface.
-If you needed to incorporate more buttons for navigation and stylized links, then copy your initial button as this will retain all the button states that you have added and change the icon and action as required.
+If you need to incorporate more buttons for navigation and stylized links, then copy your initial button as this will retain all the button states that you have added and change the icon and action as required.

 Final thoughts